dnhrdt/whisper_client/cline_docs/activeContext.md

 4. **Improved Maintainability**: Smaller files are easier to understand and modify
 5. **Better Testability**: Isolated components can be tested more effectively

-For text.py and websocket.py, we've created the module structure and implemented all modules.
-The original files still need to be updated to act as facades.
+For text.py and websocket.py, we've created the module structure, implemented all modules, and updated the original files to act as facades.
 For audio.py, we've completed the entire refactoring process, including updating the original file to act as a facade.

+Additionally, we've renamed the websocket package to ws_client to avoid conflicts with the standard Python websocket module.
+This change required updating all imports in the codebase to reference the new package name.

+### Code Quality Improvements
+We have made significant progress in improving code quality:

+1. **Linting System**: Created a centralized PowerShell linting script (.linting/lint.ps1) with flexible options
+2. **Configuration Files**: Added configuration files for all linting tools
+3. **Fixed Issues**: Addressed numerous linting issues across the codebase
+4. **Logging Refactoring**: Implemented specialized logging functions and replaced direct logger calls
+5. **Best Practices**: Added file editing best practices to .clinerules
+6. **Package Renaming**: Renamed the websocket package to ws_client to avoid conflicts with the standard Python websocket module

+The code quality score has improved significantly, with src/websocket.py now achieving a perfect 10.00/10 score.

 ### Alpha Release Preparation
 We have created a comprehensive alpha release checklist to prepare for making the project public: